krahets/hello-algo/en/docs/chapter_preface/suggestions.md

 ## 0.2.3 &nbsp; Deepen understanding through coding practice

 The source code of this book is hosted on the [GitHub Repository](https://github.com/krahets/hello-algo).
-As shown in the Figure 0-3 , **the source code comes with test examples and can be executed with just a single click**.
+As shown in Figure 0-3, **the source code comes with test examples and can be executed with just a single click**.

 If time permits, **it's recommended to type out the code yourself**.
 If pressed for time, at least read and run all the codes.